WHA welcomes newborns!

 Fun Activities for You & Your Baby

-There are a number of activities you can do with your child to help develop their motor skills, muscle strength, social and emotional growth, and much more.
-The California Children and Families Commission has developed some great activities with a simple “how to” instructions and their developmental benefits for your baby.
+There are several activities you can do with your child to help develop their motor skills, muscle strength, social and emotional growth, and much more.
+The California Children and Families Commission has developed some great activities with a sime some to” instructions and their developmental benefits for your baby.
 Go to First 5 California and explore their website.
 You’ll find great activities you can do with babies, toddlers, and preschoolers.

 Resources for Parents